Understanding Why Climate Change Impacts Women More Than Men

 “Violence against women is often employed as a way to reinforce gender imbalances and maintain control of limited resources in these situations,” Collantes explained.

-As rising marine temperatures and ocean acidification cause fish populations to decline, women who depend on fish for their livelihoods are increasingly being forced to sell sex for food, IUCN reports.
+Rising ocean water temperatures and acidification are causing fish populations to decline.
+Women who depend on fish for their livelihoods are increasingly being forced to sell sex for food, IUCN reports.

 “Sex for fish is a form of gender-based violence — women are trading sex for access to fish, access to markets, access to livelihood,” Cate Owren, senior gender program manager at IUCN said.
 “It is that negotiation of power, and negotiation of access to natural resources in unequal structures, that makes gender-based violence a tool.”